A.T. Charlie Johnson: Charlie Johnson Group

 Johnson also founded and leads the Charlie Johnson Group, aimed at Experimental Nanoscale Physics.
 As the principal investigator, Johnson leads the four ongoing research projects, which are Molecular Electronics, Local Probes of Nanoscale Systems, Chemical and Biological Sensing, and Nanotube and Nanowire Electronics.
 Among his assistant researchers are postdoctoral fellows, graduate students, and undergraduate students.

 Companies and publications founded

 Graphene Frontiers

-Johnson co-founded Graphene Frontiers, LLC through the UPStarts program in 2010.
+Johnson co-founded Graphene Frontiers, LLC with Zhengtang Luo, a former post-doctoral researcher with whom he'd been working, through the UPStarts program in 2011.
 The company was selected for the National Science Foundation I-Corps program in 2011 and received an NSF SBIR grant in 2012.
-Graphene Frontiers is one of the leading graphene manufacturers in the world, using novel techniques to create the one-atom-thick sheet.
+Graphene Frontiers produces one-atom-thick sheets of pure carbon known as graphene using a method known as roll-to-roll chemical vapor deposition.

 Adamant Technologies

 Johnson also co-founded Adamant Technologies, which is a start-up aimed at personalizing the healthcare industry, which was started as part of the Johnson Group.
 The company, based out of San Francisco, has "developed a novel mobile chemical sensor device that allows users to track their health and fitness through chemicals in their breath."
 The company is currently working on a related smartphone application.